zeinabro/swe-snippr/README.md

 - the `requiresAuth()` middleware on endpoints in various routes
 - the `req.oidc.user` object in the `/user` router

+### Config

+Notice that we still need a secret to give to the Auth0 config.
+Why is this?
+What is it for?

+What is the client id?

+What is the difference between the base url and the issuer base url?

 ### Protected endpoints

 Run the app with `npm run dev` and try visiting `/snippet`.
 What happens?
 How is this related to the fact that

-What is the client id?

-What is the difference between the base url and the issuer base url?

 ```js
 app.use(auth(config))